Kylie Stine | Feb 9, 2024

 My best friend Sara was a fellow hiker, and her mom is a family doctor who prescribed Sara her necessary medications for travel: malaria, typhoid, and — everyone’s favorite — traveler’s diarrhea prevention.

 The first trek, a 12-mile uphill journey to Seguin, began at dawn.
 Our backpacks were packed full of protein bars, band-aids, and (lots) of water bottles.
-In Haiti, there is very little clean water, so drinking from streams, faucets, etc. is strongly
+In Haiti, there is very little clean water, so drinking from streams and faucets is strongly discouraged.

 I saw this first-hand (and my heart broke a little) when I watched my dad — the same man whose arms used to lift me up to the sky, whose back used to carry me across the yard, and chest I used to bury myself in when I was cold — struggle to keep up with me as we climbed down the mountain.

 Soon after we returned, my dad went to the doctor to find out just what the problem was.
-If his pain had required emergency medical attention, paying out-of-pocket for treatment would’ve been less than ideal.
-A good travel insurance plan could have helped if he had needed medical treatment.
+If his pain had required emergency medical attention during the trip, paying out-of-pocket for treatment would’ve been less than ideal.
+A good travel insurance plan could have helped if he had needed medical care

 After one day of hiking, the group leader said he would never make the mistake of labeling trekking poles “optional” on a packing list again.

 TSA considers these hiking poles “sharp objects” that are not permitted in carry-on luggage.
-Consequently, we stored them in our checked bags, accompanying the majority of our protein bars and hiking gear.
+Consequently, we stored them in our checked bags, along with the majority of our protein bars and hiking gear.

 Reflecting on this trip brings to my attention just how incredibly blessed our group was to have returned from the arduous adventure unharmed.
 Others are not always as lucky.
 I’d love to go on another trip like this, but I’ll never again make the mistake of not buying travel insurance when I travel abroad.